panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

 ### i had also contacted local Nintendo by saying "i have a question, is with nintendo switch online. if i could play with players of other platforms with Minecraft: Deluxe Collection or just in Minecraft, can i be able to play Super Mario Mash-up Pack with players of other platforms or even using skins from Super Mario Mash-up Pack for playing worlds hosted from other-platform?", even though it's parent company is the licensee, they said "...We don't have any information about the game (Minecraft), consider contacting the developer of the game (Mojang)"

-### UPDATE: in March and May, i tried contecting Minecraft Support again, with workarounds, one is that i got conviced after the FAQs were removed, and another is if the mash-up pack would be released in multiple platforms with the licensee in few weeks, with both "unable to confirm" (or "confirming that's not" in staff's speak), despite those in Minecraft Help no longer existing in early 2024. although the case's closed without banning in former attempt (because i did not say if i was screwed in that attempt), the lattter attempt resulted in me being ghosted again and a heavier artificial ban after i asked if i was screwed if i had the game for other platforms and wanted the mash-up pack but without the Nintendo Switch. which i did not ever have rage speech, so it's an insanely immature take, because of that, i cannot also report any issue about toxic reviewer in Minecraft Feedback.
+### UPDATE: in March and May, i tried contecting Minecraft Support again, with workarounds, one is that i got conviced after the FAQs were removed, and another is if the mash-up pack would be released in multiple platforms with the licensee in few weeks, with both "unable to confirm" (or "confirming that's not" in staff's speak), despite those in Minecraft Help no longer existing in early 2024. although the case's closed without banning in former attempt (because i did not say if i was screwed in that attempt), the lattter attempt resulted in me being ghosted again and an artificial ban after i asked if i was screwed if i had the game for other platforms and wanted the mash-up pack but without the Nintendo Switch. which i did not ever have rage speech, so it's an insanely immature take, because of that, i cannot also report any issue about toxic reviewer in Minecraft Feedback.

+### The longer they gate-keep the mash-up pack from officially being usable on PC and mobile, the more mad i am.

 ## Wait, who made Super Mario Mash-up Pack?
 - In my opinion, Mojang Studios, 4J Studios and Nintendo made the mash-up pack, with Nintendo licensing it.